Holiday Travel Tips

 - Liquids and gels in containers larger than 3.4 ounces should be packed in checked luggage.

 - Liquids and gels in containers 3.4 ounces and smaller may be packed in carry-on bags, as long as the following conditions are met:

 - Travelers may carry on board one bag that fits in the overhead bin or under the seat, plus one personal item.
+Check with your airline for any applicable carry-on fees.
 Personal items include things such as purses, briefcases or laptops.
 A list of permitted and prohibited carry-on items is available at www.tsa.gov.

 - Valuables including cameras, jewelry, documents, prescription medicine, and car keys should be placed in your carry-on luggage and kept with you at all times.

 - Suitcases should be properly labeled on the exterior and interior of the bag with the passenger’s name and cell phone number.